Lewis Buxton: Stoke City

 After turning down several loan offers he decided to call time on his Portsmouth career and transferred to Football League Championship club Stoke City in January 2005.
 He scored his first senior goal in Stoke's 3–1 defeat to Wolverhampton Wanderers in September 2005.

 He was sidelined for the first 2 months of the season due to a back injury, but he made his first start of the season in Stoke City's 1–0 win at Ipswich Town as a centre-half.
 However, he required an operation on his back, which kept him out for the remainder of the 2006–07 season.
 He since recovered and was ready for pre-season training, prior to the start of the 2007–08 season.
 He made his comeback as a substitute for Stephen Wright in the 33rd minute of Stoke's 2–1 win over Charlton Athletic on 18 August 2007.
-Buxton only appeared fleetingly in the 2007–08 season, however he impressed when called upon putting in a man of the match performance against Queens Park Rangers.
+Buxton only appeared fleetingly in the 2007–08 season.

 Sheffield Wednesday

 On 17 October 2008 Buxton moved to Sheffield Wednesday on an initial one-month loan deal.
-This was made a full deal on 26/01/09 after Buxton expressed his desire to leave Stoke and move to Wednesday.
+This was made a full deal on 26 January 2009 after Buxton expressed his desire to leave Stoke and move to Wednesday.
 He signed a 2 1/2-year contract.
 On 31 January 2009, Buxton scored his first goal for Wednesday against Birmingham City.
 He has played in many different positions at Hillsborough.
 These are Right Back, Left Back, Centre Back, Right Wing and Centre Midfield.
 He achieved promotion to the Championship with Wednesday in May 2012.

 In 2012–13, Buxton was voted player of the year by the Sheffield Wednesday supporters.
 This was following a consistency across over 40 games in a regularly changed Wednesday defensive unit.
 Buxton was released by Wednesday at the end of the 2014–15 season.